open-rcp/rcp/docs/project_outline.md

 1. **rcp-core**: Protocol definitions, frame handling, authentication, and common utilities
 2. **rcp-server**: The server application that accepts connections and manages sessions
 3. **rcp-client**: Client library for connecting to RCP servers and controlling applications
+4. **rcp-service**: Runtime service managing the application lifecycle and configuration
+5. **rcp-cli**: Command-line tool for service and configuration management
+6. **rcp-api**: RESTful API for remote management and integration
+7. **rcp-desk**: Unified admin interface for web and desktop
-4. **rcp-ws-bridge**: Optional WebSocket bridge for browser clients
+8. **rcp-ws-bridge**: Optional WebSocket bridge for browser clients

 ## Codebase Structure